Voyz/databay/docs/source/advanced/buffers.rst

 * Planner is stopped before records are released.
 * Thresholds are set to unreachable numbers

-Databay does not automatically handle such occasions, however you may expect these and ensure that records are released manually by combining the buffer's :any:`flush` functionality with planners' :any:`force_transfer` method.
+Databay does not automatically handle such occasions, however you may preempt these and ensure that records are released manually by combining the buffer's :any:`flush` functionality with planners' :any:`force_transfer` method.

 .. code-block:: python